polinate/project_big_data/README.md

 	```
 4. The `docker-compose up -d` will up docker containers and then display the following logs in terminal.

-5. After building docker containers (We kindly draw your attention to the fact that all containers must run.
-Otherwise, for example, if the kafka container does not run, further scripts won't be able to work), tap on your web browser link:
+5. After building docker containers (We kindly draw your attention to the fact that all containers must run), tap on your web browser link:
    ```
 	https://localhost:8080
 	```